Phoebe Robinson: Career

-She has made numerous television appearances, including on NBC's Last Comic Standing, the Today show, Late Night with Seth Meyers, and Last Call with Carson Daly, Comedy Central's Broad City, @midnight, and The Nightly Show with Larry Wilmore, FX's Totally Biased with W. Kamau Bell, VH1's Big Morning Buzz Live, and others.
+She has made numerous television appearances, including on NBC's Last Comic Standing, the Today show, Late Night with Seth Meyers, and Last Call with Carson Daly, Comedy Central's Broad City, @midnight, and The Nightly Show with Larry Wilmore, FX's Totally Biased with W. Kamau Bell, and VH1's Big Morning Buzz Live.
 She has been named by Vulture, Essence, Esquire, Flavorwire, Brooklyn Magazine, and SF Sketchfest as a comedian to watch.

 Her solo podcast, Sooo Many White Guys, premiered on July 12, 2016.
 As a response to the predominance of white males in comedy, the podcast features women, people of color, and LGBTQ people.
 Ilana Glazer of Broad City serves as an executive producer.
 Her first book, You Can't Touch My Hair (And Other Things I Still Have to Explain), debuted on October 4, 2016.
 Her second book, Everything's Trash, But It's Okay, was released on October 16, 2018.
 She had a supporting role in the 2018 comedy Ibiza.

 In August 2019, it was announced that she will star in and executive produce an interview show on Comedy Central.
 It will be the first project from her production company, Tiny Reparations.
 Robinson's third book, Please Don't Sit on My Bed in Your Outside Clothes, was published by Tiny Reparations Books on September 28, 2021.
 In July 2022, Robinson's television show Everything's Trash debuted on the channel Freeform.
 Robinson stars as Phoebe, a podcast host facing down adulthood while her older brother (Jordan Carlos) runs for state office.
+Most recently, she signed a first-look deal with Sony Pictures Television.

 Robinson lives and performs in Brooklyn, New York.